l-margiela/self-update/README.md

 1. Start temporary server with `/replace` endpoint
 2. Wait for `GET /replace`
-3. Start the proper http server
+3. Start the proper HTTP server

 Keep in mind that this upgrade process is far from perfection (see [Known issues](#known-issues)).